 Visitation Church was expanded and renovated in 2004.
 The 2004 renovation of Visitation kept the original facade, arched walkways, parish office (former rectory) and rectory (former convent), while maintaining throughout the church the stucco walls and colorful painted ornamentation reminiscent of "Spanish colonial style."
 Designed to give the parish a sacred home that will last for generations, the renovated church seats 800.
 Here are some of the highlights of our beautiful church:

-Content on this page will change bi-monthly.
-Come back in two months to learn more about other parts of our worship space.
+Content on this page will rotate periodically.
+Come back in a few months to learn more about other parts of our worship space.